Liusixin/arc4nix/README.md

 If you're using any of these functions, it is extremely welcomed to provide me some example how they work as python scripts.
 Some of them are not supported by ArcGIS Runtime.
 If you figured out how to call these functions via arc4nix (not through `send` function), please also let me know and I will add supports for them.

 ## Limitations
 - Trying to call functions not listed in [supported function](https://developers.arcgis.com/java/guide/local-server-geoprocessing-tools-support.htm) will trigger a "Tool is not licensed" error.
 To run these tools with arcpy4nix, you have to set up an ArcGIS Server backend.
+(See future plan)
 - Passing arc4nix.env to arcpy.env to server is not supported.
 You need manually set environments in "predefined block".
 WIP
 - It it not possible to retrieve any vector dataset from "in_memory" workspace.
 If you work with "in_memory" workspace, remember save them to a physical path at the end.
 - `Geometry`, `SpatialReferece`, `Extent` classes are not supported now.
 Implementation is planning.